stevehooker/Marlin/README.md

 ## AM8 - like an Anet A8

 But with SKR 1.4 turbo and S42A 42 Stepper Motor Closed Loop Driver Boards on all 5 motors.
+Running off a Raspberry Pi 3+ with Octoprint.